Buried All Saint's Cemetery, Spofforth

 Unfortunately, Robert and Eleanor's son, Robert Hill Kay died in Harrogate General Hospital on the 5th September 1946 aged just 26 years old.
 He was buried in the cemetery of All Saint's Church, Spofforth.

-Robert's wife, Eleanor, died in 1970 and Robert himself died in 1974.
+Robert's wife, Eleanor, died in 1970 and Robert himself died on the 28th January 1974.
 Both are now buried with their son in Spofforth.

 1911 Census.
 The National Archives.
 Class RG14 Piece 25947